shivam6497/Job-Application-Tracker-API/server/README.md

 # Job Application Tracker API

-A TypeScript + Express API for tracking job applications, managing authentication, caching job data in Redis, and scheduling follow-up emails with BullMQ.
+This is the backend for the Job Application Tracker app.
+It is built with Express and TypeScript and provides authenticated job tracking, Redis caching, JWT refresh handling, and email reminder jobs.

 ## Features

-- User registration, login, and logout with JWT authentication
+- User registration, login, logout, and token refresh with JWT
 - Protected CRUD endpoints for job applications
+- Job listing with pagination, filtering, and search support
+- Job statistics endpoint for dashboard summaries
-- Redis-backed caching for individual jobs and job lists
+- Redis-backed caching for job details and job lists
-- Redis token blacklist for logout
+- Redis-based blacklist for revoked access/refresh tokens
-- Rate limiting on auth endpoints
+- Rate limiting on authentication routes
-- BullMQ job queue for follow-up email reminders
+- Background email reminder jobs using BullMQ
 - MongoDB persistence with Mongoose

 ## Tech Stack